imor/uci/README.md

 ## Installing books
 Place any polyglot format books under the *uci/books* directory.
-You can also create sub directory withing the books directory for better organization of your books.
-UCI will treat all files found recursively under the *uci/books* directory as valid polyglot books so only put valid books files there.
+You can also create sub directories within the books directory for better organization of your books.
+UCI will treat all files found recursively under the *uci/books* directory as polyglot books so only put valid books files there.

 ## Contributing
 Fork, pick an issue to fix from [issues](https://github.com/imor/uci/issues) or